John Grigg

 John Edward Poynder Grigg FRSL (15 April 1924 – 31 December 2001) was a British writer, historian and politician.
 He was the 2nd Baron Altrincham from 1955 until he disclaimed that title under the Peerage Act on the day it received Royal Assent in 1963.

 Grigg edited the National and English Review (1954–1960) as his father had done.
 He was a liberal Tory but was defeated at the 1951 and 1955 general elections.
 In an article for the National and English Review in August 1957, Grigg argued that Queen Elizabeth II's court was too upper-class and British, and instead advocated a more "classless" and Commonwealth court.
-His article caused a furore and was attacked by the majority of the press, with a minority, including the New Statesman and Ian Gilmour's The Spectator, agreeing with some of Grigg's ideas.
+He also likened the Queen's voice to that of "a priggish schoolgirl".
+He was slapped across the face by a man in public, and was attacked by the majority of the press, with a minority, including the New Statesman and Ian Gilmour's The Spectator, agreeing with some of Grigg's ideas.

-He left the Conservative Party for the Social Democratic Party (SDP) in 1982.
+As a historian, his most notable work was an uncompleted four-volume biography of Prime Minister David Lloyd George; he had reached the end of the First World War in 1918 by the time of his death.

 Early years

-Born in Westminster, Grigg was the son of Edward Grigg, 1st Baron Altrincham and his wife, Joan, daughter of politician John Dickson-Poynder, 1st Baron Islington.
-Edward Grigg was a Times journalist, Liberal, and later Conservative, MP, Governor of Kenya, and member of Winston Churchill's wartime government.
+Born in Westminster, Grigg was the son of Edward Grigg, 1st Baron Altrincham, and his wife, Joan, daughter of politician John Dickson-Poynder, 1st Baron Islington.
+He was a Times journalist, Liberal, and later Conservative, MP, Governor of Kenya, and member of Winston Churchill's wartime government.
 His mother organised nursing and midwifery in Kenya.

 From Eton, Grigg joined the British Army and was commissioned as a second lieutenant into his father's regiment, the Grenadier Guards, in 1943 during the Second World War (1939–1945).
 While in the British Army, Grigg served as an officer of the Guard at St James's Palace and Windsor Castle, Berkshire, and saw action as a platoon commander in the 1st Battalion, Grenadier Guards, part of the 5th Guards Armoured Brigade of the Guards Armoured Division, against the German Army in France and Belgium.
 Towards the end of the war, he became an intelligence officer.

 After the war, Grigg read Modern History at New College, Oxford.
 While at Oxford University, he gained a reputation for academic excellence, winning the University Gladstone Memorial Prize in 1948.
 In the same year, after graduating with second-class honours, Grigg joined the National Review, which was owned and edited by his father.